alexandertrefz/essence/docs/diagnostics.md

 The value's Type has no Namespace at all, so no Method can be found on it.

+### `not-a-namespace`

+The name in a Namespace specifier — the `Name` of `value::<Name>method()` — means something other than a Namespace where the call is written.
+A Namespace of that name further out is shadowed, and shadowed is what the emitted code sees.

 ### `undispatchable-method`

 Two or more member Types of the value's Union Type are indistinguishable at